andreavitaletti/andreavitaletti.github.io/docs/index.md

   Advanced tools, programming languages, and PLatforms for Implementing and Evaluating algorithms for Distributed systems, Held in conjunction with PODC-2025
 * PC member - [IEEE International Conference on Blockchain and Cryptocurrency](https://icbc2025.ieee-icbc.org/committees/technical-program-committee)
 * PC member - [The 8th IEEE International Conference on Blockchain](https://ieee-cybermatics.org/2025/blockchain/tpc.html)

+**2026**

+* Organizing Commitee of the 40th International Symposium on Distributed Computing ([DISC 2026](https://www.disc-conference.org/wp/disc2026/))

+## Editorial Activities

+- Guest editor of the special issue on Emerging Trends in Distributed Ledger Technology and its Applications on Blockchain: Research and Applications journal (Q1).
+- Editorial Board Fintech
+- Topical Advisory Panel Sensor

 ## Publications